electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 The model will come in different versions with different battery capacities, and in size, it will be between the [Audi Q4 e-tron](../../models//q4-e-tron/) and [Audi Q8 e-tron](../../models/q8-e-tron/).

+This article summarizes what we know and expect from the new model.
+If you want to keep yourself updated on this model, join our [Audi Q6 e-tron Facebook group](https://www.facebook.com/groups/114120244068685) to keep yourself updated.

 ![Prototype](https://media.electrichasgoneaudi.net/multimedia/models/q6-e-tron/prototype5.jpg "Audi Q6 e-tron prototype by Carscopes")

 ## Exterior